Mintsoda15/musescore-microtonal-edo-plugin/README.md

 they are known as **perfect** EDOs, i.e. **Sharp-0**.

 [Here is the full list of supported EDOs and their respective sharpness values.](#appendix-a-list-of-supported-edos-according-to-sharpness-classification)

-The plugin only supports up to 2 flats and sharps.
-Triple flats and sharps and not supported as MuseScore does not provide these accidentals.

 ### Tuning of up/down arrows